smarter-travel-media/st-metrics/README.md

 ```

 Whenever the `.getAllUsers()` method is executed, the timing will be recorded under the key
-`timer.UserDao.allUserBootstrap`, instead of the default key of `timer.UserDaoMysql.getAllUsers`.
+`timer.UserDao.allUserBootstrap`, instead of the key it would otherwise be recorded under,
+`timer.UserDaoMysql.getAllUsers`.

 #### Dynamic timing keys